S-0963

 Plain Language

-Deployers must publish and periodically update on their website a clear summary of: the types of high-risk AI systems they deploy, how they manage algorithmic discrimination risks for each, and detailed information about the nature, source, and extent of information collected and used.
-The small deployer exemption in subsection (F) applies.
+Deployers must publish on their website a clear summary of: the types of high-risk AI systems they deploy, how they manage algorithmic discrimination risks for each system, and the nature, source, and extent of data they collect and use.
+The statement must be periodically updated.
+Small deployers meeting the subsection (F) criteria are exempt.

 Statutory Text